 About the College

-The Dorothy F. Schmidt College of Arts and Letters is recognized for the outstanding educational experience it offers students in the Arts, Humanities and Social Sciences.
+The Dorothy F. Schmidt College of Arts and Letters is recognized for the outstanding educational experience it offers students in the Arts, Humanities, Social Sciences, Architecture and Public Administration.
 Our community regards the College as a regional hub of creativity showcased by its performing and visual arts.
-The college is home to award-winning authors, fellows of distinguished scholarly societies, Fulbright scholars, and critically acclaimed artists and performers, all of whom work closely with students on collaborative research and artistic projects.
-The dedicated faculty of distinguished scholars, researchers, and artists across 16 academic programs offers 22 bachelor’s degrees, 17 minors, 12 certificate programs and 19 graduate degrees – including a PhD in Comparative Studies – that combine the best of a traditional and liberal arts education with cutting-edge instruction in emerging fields.
+The college is home to award-winning authors, fellows of distinguished scholarly societies, Fulbright scholars, and critically acclaimed artists , all of whom work closely with students on collaborative research and artistic projects.
+The dedicated faculty of distinguished scholars, researchers, and artists across 18 academic programs offer 26 bachelor’s degrees, 17 minors, 12 certificate programs and 20 graduate degrees – including a PhD in Comparative Studies and an Architecture professional degree program – that combine the best of a traditional and liberal arts education with cutting-edge instruction in emerging fields.

-A hallmark of the College is its commitment to experiential learning opportunities for students at all levels of the curriculum, including faculty-led study abroad programs, archeological digs around the world, commercial recording studio and for a recording label, various student media outlets (newspaper, radio, TV), the award-winning Leon Charney Diplomacy Program, and competitive internships in myriad organizations and businesses that seek the critical and creative thinking skills our students offer.
+A hallmark of the College is its commitment to experiential learning opportunities for students at all levels of the curriculum, including faculty-led study abroad programs, archeological digs around the world, commercial recording studio, various student media outlets (newspaper, radio, TV), the award-winning Leon Charney Diplomacy Program, The LeRoy Collins Public Ethics Academy, the John Scott Dailey Florida Institute of Government, and competitive internships in myriad organizations and businesses that seek the critical and creative thinking skills our students offer.
 Arts and Letters faculty across all disciplines are actively involved in scholarly research and creative production.